wp-plugins/cimy-user-extra-fields/readme.txt

 == Installation ==

-Just copy the plug-in in your plug-in directory and activate it
+ * WordPress: just copy whole cimy-user-extra-fields subdir into your plug-in directory and activate it
+ * WordPress MU: unpack the package under 'mu-plugins' directory, be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary), then go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm

 == Screenshots ==